 The packages delivered to CIOs were in the form of a safe, the code to which was mailed to the security managers of the same organisation.
 The catch was that the CIOs had to contact their IT security managers to access the piece of personalised content that we had created for them.

-This is another tactic that can be very effective for a company following a 1:1 account-based marketing strategy trying to seek the attention of the buying committee to upsell and cross-sell.
+This is another tactic that can be highly effective for a company following a one-to-one Account-Based Marketing strategy trying to seek the attention of the buying committee to upsell and cross-sell.

-In the pre-COVID world, it would involve inviting decision-makers from existing and target accounts for in-person events such as a day's visit to the technology delivery centre or an offshore contact centre that your company might be running for the client organisation.
+In the pre-COVID world, it would involve inviting decision-makers from the target and existing high-value accounts for in-person events such as a day's visit to the technology delivery centre or an offshore contact centre that your company might be running for the client organisation.

 The account stakeholders are sent out personalised branded invitations, and the offices are branded to reflect an alignment between the client organisation and the vendor company's visions.
 The marketing team, along with the account manager, drive the itinerary of the visiting individuals.

 The agenda can include the client's introductions with the implementation team, customised in-person pitches on the service organisation's capabilities, lunch and learns and networking dinners.

 Through this kind of event, the marketing and sales teams can introduce the account stakeholders to the organisation's culture and use that time to pitch other services that the sales team has targets for.